HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 | Bundle of rope |  quiver   | 1/2 heavy weapon |
 | 3 rations      | 1 treasure | 3 light items  |

 You begin play with 10 Slots and 2 additional QUICK-DRAW Slots.
-You gain an additional slot whenever you gain a level, up to 4th level.
-Small Items can be drawn from any slot as a QUICK-DRAW when held in a slot alone.
+Gaining additional Slots as you level.
+Small Items kept in a slot alone can be drawn as if in a QUICK-DRAW Slot.
 ## Hit Points and Grit
-**Grit** is "don't get hit" points.
-It represents your ability to mitigate actual harm.
-You use these up first.
+**Grit**: Don't get hit points.
+It represents your ability to mitigate harm.

-**Hit Points** represents physical damage, your blood is flowing.
-You take HP damage after you've used up all your Grit--or take damage in such a way that you can't get out of the way, e.g., falling onto spikes totally bypasses your Grit and goes straight onto your HP.
+**Hit Points** represents physical damage.
+You take HP damage after you've used up all your Grit--or take damage in such a way that you can't avoid, e.g., falling into lava goes straight to HP.

-Characters have 6 HP.
-Characters have a variable amount of Grit based on what they eat (see Nutrients below).

-You die when they have less HP then -Half your max.
+You have 6 HP and die when they have less HP then -Half your max.

 If you're HP is in the negatives but you're not dead, a character can use a First Aid Kit to heal you to 0 HP.
 Being healed in this way gives you 1 Stress.
 ## Experience
-You gain experience through indulging in the spoils of your quests and exploration.
 Gain 1XP for every Gold Piece (GP) spent.

 | Level |  EXP  | Templates | Slots |
 |:-----:|:-----:|:---------:|:-----:|